GauravTaple/Ecommerce-Website/README.md

   # 💫 About Me:
-An interactive and responsive e-commerce web app built with TypeScript and JavaScript, featuring product listing, cart, and checkout.
+A simple and interactive front-end e-commerce project built with **HTML, CSS, JavaScript and TypeScript**.
+Users can browse products, add items to a cart, and complete a mock checkout.

 # 💻 Tech Stack: